sleuth-io/sleuth-gitbook-docs/actions/cookbook.md

 ### Separate approval workflow for third-party PRs (coming soon)
-Pull/merge request merges, from non-trusted developers, aren't autopromoted from staging to production, but instead send a Slack message to the <code>#deploy-requests</code> channel for someone to promote it for them.
+Pull/merge request merges, from non-trusted developers, aren't autopromoted from staging to production, but instead send a Slack message to the `#deploy-requests` channel for someone to promote it for them.

-Note that the slack message is markdown and created with the <a href="https://jinja.palletsprojects.com/en/2.11.x/">Jinja</a>
+Note that the slack message is markdown and created with the [Jinja](https://jinja.palletsprojects.com/en/2.11.x/) template language.
-template language.

-{% raw %}
+    {% raw %}staging-to-prod-third-party:
-    staging-to-prod-third-party:
       conditions:
         - environment='Staging'
         - pr_authors!='teamlead1' AND pr_authors!='srdev1'